Culture

 Harry is a lot more than a bike racer.
 He is a keen cook and he loves to go camping and hiking with his girlfriend, an environmental scientist, near their adopted home in Andorra.
 In the winters, he loves to ski.
 And he is a YouTuber.

 Watch out for Harry on RaceTV.
-He is going to bring an exciting perspective to our team this year.
+He brings an exciting perspective to our team.

 Darren Rafferty